Head of Brand & Content

 Not everyone has the capability to own their supply like Zara does, or the infrastructure to disperse their manufacturing like Li & Fung did.
 But keep in mind, these were two different strategies toward reaching the same goal: fewer markdowns.

-A PMP enables category managers to see, not just the number of purchases for each product, but also how difficult each individual product is to sell (through an analysis of the spend beyond each product, chance of it being returned, number of users that visit the product page before a sale happens, and numerous other product-level factors).
+A PPM platform enables category managers to see, not just the number of purchases for each product, but also how difficult each individual product is to sell (through an analysis of the spend beyond each product, chance of it being returned, number of users that visit the product page before a sale happens, and numerous other product-level factors).

 Automatic Promotion Based on Performance